 - Novice: I can communicate on very familiar topics using a variety of words, phrases, and simple sentences that I have practiced and memorized.

 - Intermediate: I can participate in conversations on familiar topics creating sentences and series of sentences.
 I can

 handle short social interactions in everyday situations by asking and answering a variety of questions.

 I can usually say what I want to say about myself and my everyday life.

-These levels are broken down into low, mid, and high sub-levels for each level to help show progress as students learn a language and reflect the level of mastery of the skills expected for each level.
+These levels are broken down into low, mid, and high sub-levels to help show progress as students learn a language, and reflect the level of mastery of the skills expected for each level.

 Our Dual Language Immersion (DLI) programs use language proficiency targets provided to us from the Utah State Board of Education DLI Team.
 They are based on data gathered from student achievement as the students are assessed throughout the program.

 - Utah Dual Language Immersion Proficiency Targets- Chinese